 This week, I joined a Zoom with about ten people from all over the country.
-As part of the pre-meeting chit chat, someone mentioned quarantine is the longest they have gone in 20 years without getting on a plane.
+As part of the pre-meeting chit chat, a former “road warrior” mentioned quarantine is the longest they have gone in 20 years without getting on a plane.
 Another attendee was joining a local softball league, now that he’s not traveling.
 Another joked that his partner and kids were itching for him to get back out on the road again.

 For the past 10 years, I have been a road warrior, spending two to three days a week for conferences, speaking engagements, sales, and customer visits.
 Ironically, my travel to support companies in their work to be sustainable and healthy isn’t actually sustainable or healthy—for me or the planet.
 I should be thrilled business is able to get done without me leaving the house.
 It is the ultimate in sustainability.
 It is way more time-efficient.
 It enables me to take part in more family dinners and bedtime stories.